akx/gha-tools/README.md

 * You can use `--diff` to see what changes would be made.
 This can be used in conjunction with `--write`.
 * You can use `--version-strategy=specific` to update to a specific latest version tag instead of the major tag, e.g. `v1.2.3` instead of `v1`.
 The default is to use the major tag, when available.
+  * You can use `--first-party-version-strategy` and `--third-party-version-strategy` to set different version strategies for first-party and third-party actions respectively.

 ```console
 $ gha-tools autoupdate --diff .github/workflows